 Filing a mesothelioma or asbestos lung cancer claim or lawsuit can be difficult.
 Obtaining the evidence necessary to prove your case, show negligence and liability, and prove the value of your damages is often an uphill battle.
 Still, this does not make it impossible or even improbable that you can recover the money you deserve based on the facts of your case.
 Our team will handle every aspect for you.

-We understand that you need to focus your energy on fighting your disease and you do not have time or energy to put into a legal battle.
+We understand that you need to focus your energy on fighting your disease, and you do not have time or energy to put into a legal battle.
 This is why we will handle every step of the way on your behalf.

 This could allow you to hold the asbestos manufacturer or the manufacturer/marketer of the product containing asbestos liable for the pain and suffering your family member endured, as well as recovering compensation to help you pay for their medical bills, outstanding balances for palliative care and support, and funeral and burial costs.

-Call Zanes Law now at (866) 499-8989 for a free consultation about your case.
+Contact the legal team at Zanes Law now for a free consultation about your case.